gcfacchi/TomAugspurger.github.io/content/joblib-distributed.md

 The center pane shows the task stream as they complete.
 Each rectangle is a single task, building a single tree in a random forest in this case.
 Workers are represented vertically.
-I had 8 workers with 4 cores each, which means up to 32 tasks can be processed simultaneously.
+My cluster had 8 workers with 4 cores each, which means up to 32 tasks can be processed simultaneously.
 We fit the 200 trees in about 20 seconds.

 ## Changes to Joblib